East Texas Oil Field: History

-Haroldson Lafayette “H.L.”
+H.L.
 Hunt was among the independent oil producers who rushed to East Texas.
 Hunt had been successful during the 1920s in the El Dorado and Smackover oil fields of Arkansas.
 When Dad Joiner found himself in legal trouble soon after the Daisy Bradford No. 3 discovery, Hunt met with him at the Baker Hotel in Dallas in November 1930 and bought the well and 5,580 acres for $1.34 million.
 On 20 December, Hunt's Panola Pipeline Company was pumping oil to a branch line of the Missouri Pacific Railroad, where tank cars sent it onward to Sinclair Oil Corporation's Houston refinery.
 By the summer of 1931, about 1,200 Rusk County oil wells were producing 900,000 barrels of oil a day.
 Hunt's purchase provided the financial base for him to found Hunt Oil Company in 1934.

-It was the enormous quantities of oil from the East Texas Oil Field and their importance to the Allied effort in World War II that led to the creation of the world's largest pipeline until that time, the "Big Inch", a 24 in, 1400 mi pipeline which transported crude to refineries in the Philadelphia area.
+It was the enormous quantities of oil from the East Texas Oil Field and their importance to the Allied effort in World War II that led to the creation of the world's largest pipeline up until that time, the "Big Inch", a 24 in, 1400 mi pipeline which transported crude to refineries in the Philadelphia area.
 Prior to building the pipeline, oil had to be transported by ship, and many such ships were sunk by German submarines during the early part of the war, especially in 1942 and early 1943.
 Construction of the pipeline commenced in August 1942 and terminated on March 2, 1944.
 By the end of the war, over 350 Moilbbl of crude flowed from East Texas to the northeast states through the Big Inch.

 In the middle of the 20th century, the East Texas Oil Field was the center of a slant-hole scandal.
 Some unscrupulous operators had drilled slanted holes from across their lease lines into the productive portions of the Woodbine formation.
 Inspectors found 380 deviated wells and shut them down with the assistance of the Texas Rangers.
 An estimated $100 million worth of oil was stolen over several decades from legal owners.

 Today, the area remains a strong contributor to oil production in Texas.
 The significance of the region to Texas' overall production, however, has been tempered by the increase of drilling activity in the Eagle Ford Shale and the Permian Basin.

 Since its discovery, the East Texas Oil Field has produced more than 5.2 Goilbbl of oil, and it originally contained more than 7 Goilbbl.
 At the 2018 price of about $55/bbl, the past production would be worth around $285 billion today.